-Younger people also seem to have a higher chance of complications, such as kidney and eye disease, earlier in life than children with type 1 diabetes.
+Younger people also seem to have a higher risk of complications, such as kidney and eye disease, earlier in life.

 This may include encouraging children to follow a healthful diet and get plenty of exercise.

-- family history of type 2 diabetes in a first- or second-degree relative
+- have a strong family history of type 2 diabetes

-The outcomes for children with type 1 and type 2 diabetes are improved greatly with early detection.
+The outcomes for children with type 1 or type 2 diabetes improve greatly with early detection.

-It is not currently possible to prevent type 1 diabetes, but a child can take steps to reduce the chance of developing type 2 diabetes:
+It is not currently possible to prevent type 1 diabetes, but type 2 diabetes is largely preventable.

-- Maintaining a healthy weight: Overweight children are at risk of developing type 2 diabetes, as they are more likely to have insulin resistance.
+- Maintain a moderate weight: Overweight increases the risk of developing type 2 diabetes, as it increases the chance of

-- Staying active: Keeping physically active reduces insulin resistance and also helps manage blood pressure.
+- Stay active: Keeping physically active reduces insulin resistance and helps manage blood pressure.

-- Limiting sugary food and drinks: Consuming lots of foods that are high in sugar can lead to weight gain.
-Eating a balanced, nutrient-rich diet, with plenty of vitamins, fiber and lean proteins, will lower the risk of type 2 diabetes.
+- Limit sugary foods and beverages: Consuming lots of foods that are high in sugar can lead to weight gain and problems with insulin function.
+Eating a balanced, nutrient-rich diet — with plenty of vitamins, fiber, and lean proteins — will lower the risk of type 2 diabetes.

 My child has had a diagnosis of type 1 diabetes.
 Will they be able to join in the same activities as other children?